 With the known admin password, open the Web UI then go to > Maintenance > Unit Reset > Reset to Factory Defaults or CLI command reset factory defaults

-PX4 controllers have a PDU Link port that also provides power-sharing.
-Link PDUs downstream from the Primary PDU that is cascaded with the Link port will provide controller power redundancy.
-If the source power to the Primary PDU is lost, the controller will remain powered on to send configured notifications via power-sharing from connected link units.
+PX4 controllers have a PDU Link port that also provides power sharing.
+Link PDUs downstream from the Primary PDU that are cascaded with the Link port will provide controller power redundancy.
+If the source power to the Primary PDU is lost, the controller will remain powered on to send configured notifications via power sharing from connected link units.